All Episodes

 Best of Rush on Monday.

-That would be Minnesota for the unannointed.
+That would be Minnesota for the unanointed.

-Uh John in Washington, D.C., welcome to the program.
+John in Washington, D.C., welcome to the program.

 Good to have you on.

-This is Pelosi's talking to to Reed.
+This is Pelosi talking to Reed.

-I guess that's why they call us the Democratic Leader Sheep.
+I guess that's why they call us the Democratic leader sheep.

 And gut it.